Escrow: Gambling

 For example, two people may bet on the outcome of a future event.
 They ask a third, disinterested, neutral person—the stakeholder—to hold the money ("stakes") they have wagered ("staked").
 After the event occurs, the stakeholder distributes the stakes to one or both of the original (or other) parties according to the outcome of the event and according to the previously decided conditions.
 Trustees also often act as stakeholders, holding property until beneficiaries come of age, for example.

 Legal implications

-Not all escrow agreements impose the duties of a legal trustee on the escrow agent, and in many such agreements, escrow agents are held to a mere gross negligence standard and benefit from indemnity and hold harmless provisions.
+Not all escrow agreements impose the duties of a legal trustee on the escrow agent, and in many such contracts, escrow agents are held to a mere gross negligence standard and benefit from indemnity and hold harmless provisions.

-If the escrow agent is licensed by governmental authority, then much higher legal standards may apply.
+If the escrow agent is licensed by a governmental authority, then much higher legal standards may apply.